 If a stone has fallen from a room onto someone’s head and killed him, they will show, in the following way, that the stone fell in order to kill the man.
 For if it did not fall to that end, God willing it, how could so many circumstances have concurred by chance (for often many circumstances do concur at once)?
 Perhaps you will answer that it happened because the wind was blowing hard and the man was walking that way.
 But they will persist: why was the wind blowing hard at that time? why was the man walking that way at that time?
 If you answer again that the wind arose then because on the preceding day, while the weather was still calm, the sea began to toss, and that the man had been invited by a friend, they will press on—for there is no end to the questions which can be asked: but why was the sea tossing? why was the man invited at just that time?
 And so they will not stop asking for the causes of causes until you take refuge in the will of God, i.e., the sanctuary of ignorance.
 (I, Appendix)

-This is strong language, and Spinoza is clearly not unaware of the risks of his position.
+This is strong language, and Spinoza is clearly aware of the risks of his position.
 The same preachers who take advantage of our credulity will fulminate against anyone who tries to pull aside the curtain and reveal the truths of Nature.
 “One who seeks the true causes of miracles, and is eager, like an educated man, to understand natural things, not to wonder at them, like a fool, is generally considered and denounced as an impious heretic by those whom the people honor as interpreters of nature and the Gods.
 For they know that if ignorance is taken away, then foolish wonder, the only means they have of arguing and defending their authority is also taken away.”

 For centuries, Spinoza has been regarded—by his enemies and his partisans, in the scholarly literature and the popular imagination—as a “pantheist”.
 It is not clear, however, that this is the proper way to look at his conception of God.
-Of course, Spinoza is not a traditional theist, for whom God is a transcendent being.
-But does Spinoza's identification of God with Nature mean that he is, as so many have insisted for so long, from the early eighteenth century up through the most recent edition of the Cambridge Dictionary of Philosophy, a pantheist?
+Of course, Spinoza is not a traditional theist, for whom God is a transcendent and providential being.
+But does Spinoza’s identification of God with Nature mean that he is, as so many have insisted for so long, from the early eighteenth century up through the most recent edition of the Cambridge Dictionary of Philosophy, a pantheist?

 In general, pantheism is the view that rejects the transcendence of God.
 According to the pantheist, God is, in some way, identical with the world.
 There may be aspects of God that are ontologically or epistemologically distinct from the world, but for pantheism this must not imply that God is essentially separate from the world.
 The pantheist is also likely to reject any kind of anthropomorphizing of God, or attributing to the deity psychological and moral characteristics modeled on human nature.
 The pantheist’s God is (usually) not a personal God.